Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 Import Python Modules

-- urllib.parse: for encoding and decoding URLs for passing to the APIs
+- urllib.parse: encoding and decoding URLs for passing to APIs.

 import requests import pandas as pd import json from serpapi import GoogleSearch import urllib.parse import seaborn as sns